Can You Love Well Someone You Resent? [Part 2]

 2 Comments

-1. Avatar Curtis Shacklett said:
+1. Avatar Curt Shacklett said:

 You are most welcome.
 This is a topic I have, and like most people I suppose, struggled with working through in my own life.